-- ▶ The vehicle must be on level, firm ground, secure from slipping. - ► Go into first gear.
-In the case of automatic transmission, change gear to "P" position. - ▶ Before jacking up the vehicle firmly apply the handbrake. - ▶ Prevent the vehicle from rolling away by blocking the opposite wheel with the wheel chocks. - ▶ Under no circumstances jack the vehicle with the fitted supports. - ▶ If a trailer is connected: Detach the trailer before lifting the vehicle. - ▶ Position the vehicle jack underneath the axle, not under any circumstances on the bodywork. - ► Never overload the vehicle jack.
-The maximum permissible load is specified on the vehicle jack's identification plate. - ▶ Use the vehicle jack only for lifting the vehicle briefly while changing the tyre. - ▶ No persons may be in the vehicle while it is is raised.

-- ▶ Do not start the motor while the vehicle is jacked up. - ▶ Whilst the vehicle is in a jacked up position, persons must not lie down under it.
+- ► The vehicle must be on level, firm ground, secure from slipping. - ► Go into first gear.
+In the case of automatic transmission, change gear to "P" position. - ▶ Before jacking up the vehicle firmly apply the handbrake. - ▶ Prevent the vehicle from rolling away by blocking the opposite wheel with the wheel chocks. - Under no circumstances jack the vehicle with the fitted supports. - ▶ If a trailer is connected: Detach the trailer before lifting the vehicle. - ▶ Position the vehicle jack only at the mounting points intended for this purpose.
+See instruction manual of the base vehicle or the information in this manual in case the information in this manual differ from the instruction manual of the base vehicle. - Never overload the vehicle jack.
+The maximum permissible load is specified on the vehicle jack's identification plate. - ► Use the vehicle jack only for lifting the vehicle briefly while changing the tyre. - No persons may be in the vehicle while it is is raised. - Do not start the motor while the vehicle is jacked up. - ▶ Whilst the vehicle is in a jacked up position, persons must not lie down under it.

-- Do not damage the thread of the thread bolt or wheel bolt when changing the wheel. - > Tighten the wheel nuts or wheel bolts cross-wise (Fig. 196). - ▶ When changing wheels (e.g. alloy wheel rims or wheels with winter tyres), use the correct wheel bolts of the correct length and shape.
-Otherwise the wheels may not be securely fixed or the braking system may not work correctly. - ➤ The use of wheel rims or tyres that are not approved for the vehicle can make it less than fully roadworthy; such wheel rims or tyres must be separately inspected and approved by an accredited test centre. - Do not replace wheels cross-wise.
+- Do not damage the thread of the thread bolt or wheel bolt when changing the wheel. - ▷ Tighten the wheel nuts or wheel bolts cross-wise (Fig. 198). - When changing wheels (e.g. alloy wheel rims or wheels with winter tyres), use the correct wheel bolts of the correct length and shape.
+Otherwise the wheels may not be securely fixed or the braking system may not work correctly. - Wheel rims or tyres that are not approved for the vehicle can jeopardize road safety and they must be separately inspected and approved by an accredited test centre. - Do not replace wheels cross-wise.

-- ▶ Protect the vehicle according to the national regulations, e.g. with a hazard warning triangle. - ▶ Before changing the wheel, check the wheel rim and tyre size, the max. tyre load and the speed index on the tyres.
+- ▶ Protect the vehicle according to the national regulations, e.g. with a hazard warning triangle. - ▷ Before changing the wheel, check the wheel rim and tyre size, the max. tyre load and the speed index on the tyres.
 Only use the wheel rim and tyre sizes stated in the vehicle documents. - > Further information can be found in the instruction manual of the base vehicle.